Yaarn/yaarn.github.io/pages/getting-started/creating-workspace.md

 ---
 layout: page
+title: "Creating a workspace"
-title: "Getting Started"
+parent: "Getting started"
-permalink: /getting-started/
+permalink: /creating-workspace/
 nav_order: 2
 ---

-# Getting Started with Yaarn
+# Creating your workspace

 Welcome!
 We appreciate your interest in Yaarn.
 The following guide will help you hit the grounds running with our PRM tool.